BestTimesToVisit.com Logo

 safety

-Wildlife encounters are common!
-Carry bear spray (available at outdoor stores), know how to use it, and make noise while hiking to avoid surprising animals.
-Always store food properly to avoid attracting bears.
+Wildlife encounters are part of the Banff experience, but be respectful of their space.
+Carry bear spray (available at most outdoor stores), know how to use it, and make noise while hiking to avoid surprising animals.
+Check the Parks Canada website for current wildlife alerts before heading out on any trails.

 culture